Vinnion/knowledge-master/privacy_policy.md

 ## 8. Contact Us

-If you have questions or concerns about this Privacy Policy, please contact us at knowledge.master.bot@gmail.com .
+If you have questions or concerns about this Privacy Policy, please contact us at terminal.dev.helpdesk@gmail.com .

-By using the Knowledge Master Bot, you acknowledge that you have read, understood, and agreed to the practices described in this Privacy Policy.
+By using the bot BTOP, you acknowledge that you have read, understood, and agreed to the practices described in this Privacy Policy.